-Figure T1.4 below shows how to wire power to the SMD23E2 and SMD24E2 units.
-Note that Pin 5, DCPower{AUX}, is only used when you introduce a circuit for removing power from the motor.
-Colors in parentheses are the appropriate wire color of the CNPL-5M cable.
+Figure T1.4 below shows how to wire power to the SMD23E2 and SMD24E2 units when only powering the DCPowerMAIN connection.
+Colors in parentheses are the appropriate wire colors for the CNPL-2M and CNPL-5M cables.

-Figure T1.4 M12 Power Wiring
+Figure T1.4 SMD23E2 and SMD24E2 Main Power Wiring